tiagospeckart/tiagospeckart/README.md

 ## 💼 Top Projects

 - [la-vie-spring](https://github.com/tiagospeckart/la-vie-spring) : Backend server MVP that manages a REST API for a psychotherapy clinic.
 This project is a rebuild of my [first API](https://github.com/tiagospeckart/la-vie-backend), now written in Java.
-Created as a part of the SpringBoot module in the +Devs2Blu progra 2023.
+Created as a part of the SpringBoot module in the +Devs2Blu program 2023.

 - [geekscript-backend](https://github.com/tiagospeckart/geekscript-backend): This is a prototype of a backend server managing a REST API for an e-commerce platform specializing in geek products.
 Built with Node.js and Express, it utilizes a MySQL database with Sequelize ORM.
 In this project, I implemented and documented various API endpoints for product, user, and order management using Swagger.

 ## ⚡ Developing

-- [RavinProject](https://github.com/RavinProject): A Java-based restaurant management system.
-Currently supports CRUD operations for customers and employees.
-The project employs MVC pattern and other object-oriented programming concepts.
-Future integrations will include Spring, PostgreSQL, and Angular.
+- For now, it's a secret

 ## 📫 Get in Touch: